agroden/aug/README.md

 aug
 ===
+Currently an OpenGL testbed written in C++11.

-Cross platform OpenGL engine written in C++11
+Will hopefully be a cross platform OpenGL engine written in C++11 in the future.